yumin-chen/radipan/README.md

 This requires the new JSX transform and the `jsxImportSource` option, which are available in TS 4.1 or later.

 If you are using a UI framework other than React, you also need to change the `jsxFramework` setting in your `radipan.config.ts` file to match your framework.
-For example, if you are using Solid, you should set `jsxFramework: 'solid'`.
+For example, if you are using Solid.js, you should set `jsxFramework: 'solid'`.
 This ensures that your JSX code is transpiled correctly for your framework.

 With this configuration, you can now use the object syntax to define styles and pass them to your components using the `css` prop!